 Kitchen Lighting do you have Enough lighting in each room in your house?

 In this example, under the cabinet lighting was used to illuminate the counter top areas.
-Therefore, the whole kitchen get a fresh and bright appearance.
+Therefore, the whole kitchen has a fresh and brighter appearance.

 Interior kitchen cabinet lighting